CrunchyData/pgmonitor/hugo/content/grafana/_index.md

 Save all of the desired .json dashboard files to the {{< shell >}}/etc/grafana/crunchy_dashboards{{< /shell >}} folder.
 All of them are not required, so if there is a dashboard you do not need, it can be left out.

-Please note that due to the change to using sql_exporter from postgres_exporter and also being now able to connect directly to pgBouncer to collect its metrics, some dashboards are specific to one exporter or the other.
+Please note that due to the change from postgres_exporter to sql_exporter, and its ability to connect directly to pgBouncer to collect its metrics, some dashboards are specific to one exporter or the other.
 Please use the relevant dashboards accordingly:

 | Dashboard file                                                            | Use when              |
 |---------------------------------------------------------------------------|-----------------------|